CassandraB670/holbertonschool-low_level_programming/argc_argv/README.md

 		If you rename the program, it will print the new name, without having to compile it again You should not remove the path before the name of the program

+Task 1 - file 1-args.c

+	Write a program that prints the number of arguments passed into it.

+		Your program should print a number, followed by a new line